othercodes/technical-assessment-weather-console/README.md

 ## Details

+* Use the language you feel more comfortable.
 * The application must use the console for input and output.
 * The application must have a small help message (just as normal console commands).
 * You can name your application as you wish (in the examples above is "myweatherapp").